HP Printers

 Pros and Cons

 Some of its disadvantages are closely linked to its advantages.
 The ink that gives great prints can easily come off the page if you scrape it with a fingernail.
 Such printers are not apt for printing letterheads or pages that have to pass through another printer.
 The heat from laser printers and the like can melt the ink on the page.
 The ink also fades on exposure to UV or the sun’s rays due to the use of organic colorants.
-If you get a bad ink block, which has impurities the inkjet could easily get clogged.
+A bad ink block with impurities can easily clog the inkjet.
 Because of the ink’s characteristic of freezing and melting, sudden stops and interruptions in printing result in ink wastage.
 The machine itself uses great amount of power.
-Due to the complexity of the machine with its rolling drum rotating at high speeds, the belt of the drum needs to be replaced periodically and can prove to be a costly affair.
+The machine’s complexity, with its rolling drum rotating at high speeds, requires periodic belt replacements, which can be costly.